 In 2006, Paul managed to escape an 18-year addiction to alcohol using an approach primarily involving meditation and the development of mindfulness in daily life.
 He now manages the mindfulness program at Hope.
 Paul also blogs about mindfulness and addiction recovery and has a significant global following at paulgarrigan.com.

 Parice is based in the UK as part of our international admissions team.
 She is in recovery from addiction herself and an active member of the 12 step fellowship.
-Parice initially worked at Hope as a support worker and then joined Natalie on the admissions team in 2017.
-After returning to the UK to study counselling she continued working alongside Natalie in admissions and became a volunteer at CGL (a local drop in centre for Drug & Alcohol Addiction) where she runs and co facilitates groups and supports clients with their addiction within groups and on a 1 to 1 basis.
+Parice initially worked at Hope as a support worker and then joined Natalie on the admissions team.
+After returning to the UK to study counselling she continued working alongside Natalie in admissions and is a Team Leader at CGL a local drop in centre for Drug & Alcohol Addiction, where she facilitates groups and supports clients with their addiction.

 Parice has completed various addiction training courses in the UK and has reached NCFE level 1-3 in counselling and theory, a diploma in drug, solvent and alcohol abuse, Level 2 in adult social care Level 2 in mental health awareness.
 Parice has also undertaken various workshop’s and training in CBT, Body work , Motivational interviewing and Anxiety and is currently working towards a psychodynamic therapy degree.
 Parice enjoys working with people with addiction issues, helping them to start their journey into recovery and reach their goals.
 She is enthusiastic and passionate about being part of the Hope team.